 Is there a limit on how many items I can have in my inventory?

-BackOffice does not have a limit on how many items can be added.
+No, there is no limit on how many items can be added.

-Is it possible to modify or add-on to an item at the register?
+Is it possible to modify or add on to an item at the register?

 How do I delete an item?